 Transit use may be reinforced by appropriate urban design and improved connections between transit stops and surrounding developments.
-Linkages may also be improved between surrounding Neighbourhood Areas through enhanced pedestrian and cycling infrastructure.
-Strengthening this pedestrian and cycling mode connectivity to transit stops can improve the competiveness of transit infrastructure and reduce automobile dependence.
+Linkages may also be improve between surrounding Neighbourhood Areas through enhanced pedestrian and cycling infrastructure.
+Strengthen this pedestrian and cycling mode connectivity to transit stops can improve the competiveness of transit infrastructure and reduce automobile dependence.
 Furthermore, transit improvements should be encouraged to and from major Neighbourhood Areas, Community Facilities, Employment Areas and the Downtown and Waterfront Area.
 Coordination on a local, County-wide and Provincial scale is vital to ensure that transit systems meet the needs of current and future residents.

-- To wWork with the County, Province, and neighbouring municipalities, including Indigenous Communities First Nations to facilitate the implementation of planned transit services and public transit connections to major community destinations, including the Downtown and Waterfront area, Mixed Use and Commercial areas, Neighbourhood Areas, Employment areas, Provincial Institution Areas, and Major Open Space areas. - That aAll Town MajorArterial r Roads should be designed to accommodate transit, through the provision of adequate right-of-way widths that can accommodate transit infrastructure facilities. - To wWork with the providers of public transit to ensure that their services are accessible to people of all ages and abilities. - 4.
-To wWork with the County and Province to develop funding mechanisms to facilitate the transit development in Penetanguishene. - That wWithin the planning horizon of this Plan, the Town shall strive to improve the modal split between the number of trips made by personal motor vehicles and the number of trips made by transit.
+- Work with the County, Province and neighbouring municipalities including First Nations to facilitate the implementation of planned transit services and public transit connections to major community destinations, including the Downtown and Waterfront area, Mixed Use and Commercial areas, Neighbourhood Areas, Employment areas, Provincial Institution Areas, and Major Open Space areas. - All Town Arterial roads should be designed to accommodate transit, through the provision of adequate right-of-way widths that can accommodate transit infrastructure facilities. - 3.
+Work with the providers of public transit to ensure that their services are accessible to people of all ages and abilities. - 4.
+Work with the County and Province to develop funding mechanisms to facilitate the transit development in Penetanguishene. - 5.
+Within the planning horizon of this Plan, the Town shall strive to improve the modal split between the number of trips made by personal motor vehicles and the number of trips made by transit.